-To make life a little easier there are various online colour palette pickers and colour generators to help designers choose colour combinations for their projects.
-This post lists some popular ones.
+There are various online colour palette pickers and colour generators to help designers choose colour combinations for projects.
+Here we list some popular ones.

 All the websites mentioned in this post will result in one or other colour palette.
 Some will use colour theory based on a primary colour to determine them, while others will use randomness and choice.

 - Get the XENCELABS Drawing Tablet from Amazon.com

 - Get the Wacom Intuos wireless tablet from Amazon.com

 - Get the ROCCAT Burst Pro PC Gaming Mouse from Amazon.com